jakop345/cloudron-box/docs/references/api.md

 `location` is the subdomain on which the app is installed.
 This can be empty if the app was installed on the naked domain.
 If another app already exists in the same location, 409 is returned.

 For apps that require login, `accessRestriction` is the *restricted* list of users and groups that can access this app.
-If null, all of this Cloudron users can access this app.
+If null, any user of this Cloudron can access this app.
+Note that the `accessRestriction` field only works if the app is integrated with Cloudron Authentication.

 `icon` is an application icon that is displayed in the web ui.
 If not provided, this is automatically downloaded from the Cloudron Store (or uses a fallback icon).